-Believe me, I’d know.
-I’ve been taking surveys on these for around 8 years now.
+I know because I’ve spent 8 years testing them.
 I’ve been disqualified from thousands and paid for hundreds of them.

 Only a few survey apps have actually paid me.
 Some were scams, others had no paid surveys available.

-All these apps are going to help you make some money online, have plenty of cashout methods, and some of them have no minimum withdrawal.
+All these apps are going to help you make money online, have plenty of cashout methods, and some of them have no minimum withdrawal.
+Let's take a look at the summary of our top 5 platforms:

 Remember to always do your due diligence, even with these money-making apps.
 Some of them might stop paying out despite being reputable for years.